Planting Trees In The Lower 9th Ward

 SOUL’s Planting Process

-SOUL plants trees in clusters to serve as natural systems and green infrastructure.
 When SOUL partners with a neighborhood, residents do not have to apply to receive a tree.
 SOUL will plan for each property to receive a tree and obtain the necessary permits with the City of New Orleans Department of Parks and Parkways.
-Once the permit has been approved, SOUL will alert the property owner, with a mailed letter, that they have been slated to receive a tree.
+Once the permit has been approved, SOUL will alert every property owner with a mailed letter that they have been slated to receive a tree.
 Additionally, a door hanger will be placed at the residence as a second notification for homeowners and a first notification for renters.
 Both documents contain the date tree will be planted and SOUL’s contact information.
-If a homeowner/renter does not wish to recieve a tree, they simply contact SOUL to decline or “opt-out” of the project.
-This high volume method of planting allows a neighborhood to experience the maximum benefits of a true tree canopy.
+If a homeowner/renter does not wish to receive a tree, they simply contact SOUL to decline or “opt out” of the project.

 There is no cost to the homeowner/renter.
-SOUL will plant and water all trees in the right-of-way for one year until they get established.
+SOUL plants and waters all trees in the right-of-way for one year to ensure the trees are established properly.

 Check Out SOUL Trees Already In Your Neighborhood!